 Details: Dir.
 George Pollock.
 Perf.
 Margaret Rutherford, Lionel Jeffries, Charles ‘Bud’ Tingwell, Stringer Davis.
 MGM, 1964.

-Synopsis: In this original story, Miss Marple (Rutherford) joins a ship that trains and rehabilitates juvenile delinquents—and stumbles onto murder.
-Stringer Davis, Rutherford’s real-life husband, served as an assistant and comic sidekick (usually the straight man) to Rutherford in her Marple movies.
+Synopsis: In this original story, Miss Marple (Margaret Rutherford) joins a ship that trains and rehabilitates juvenile delinquents—and stumbles onto murder.
+Stringer Davis, Rutherford’s real-life husband, played the village librarian and served as an assistant and sidekick to Rutherford in her Marple movies.

 Role Call: Stringer Davis as Mr. Stringer, the village librarian—Information Provider/Comic Relief (male)